chapel-lang/chapel/doc/rst/language/spec/statements.rst

 .. index::
    single: use
-   single: statements;use
+   single: statements; use
-   single: modules;using
+   single: modules; using
-   single: types;enumerated;using
+   single: enumerated types; using
 .. _The_Use_Statement:

 The Use Statement